brianmoney/n8n-nodes-tally/README.md

 1. List questions on the source form and pick the UUIDs to copy
 2. Run Copy Questions into the destination form at the desired position
 3. Verify with List Questions on the destination form
+  - Note on titles: In selective copies, the preceding TITLE is included automatically when present; in Copy All mode, title duplication is avoided by design.

 ## Safety, Concurrency, and Rollback (v1.2)